awsdocs/amazon-lumberyard-user-guide/doc_source/chatplay-intro.md

 Twitch ChatPlay includes support for chat commands, polls, and surveys that can be triggered by Twitch viewers through the Twitch chat channel\.
 For example, you can create a chat command \#cheer that triggers celebration animations in your game\.

-Twitch ChatPlay is implemented by a set of flow graph nodes that establish a connection to a Twitch channel and use incoming traffic as a game input, like any other input device\.
+Twitch ChatPlay is implemented by a set of Script Canvas nodes that establish a connection to a Twitch channel and use incoming traffic as a game input, like any other input device\.

-For a tutorial on Twitch ChatPlay, see [Amazon Lumberyard Tutorials](http://gamedev.amazon.com/forums/tutorials)\.

 Twitch ChatPlay includes the following components and services:
 + Twitch IRC servers